 An instance of the OM_Observation class of Edition 1 can be expressed as an instance of the Observation class of the Basic Observations package as follows:

-OM_Observation.featureOfInterest: GFI_Feature becomes either Observation.ultimateFeatureOfInterest: Any or Observation.proximateFeatureOfInterest: Any depending on if it represents the primary observed feature or its proxy.
+OM_Observation.featureOfInterest: GFI_Feature becomes either Observation.ultimateFeatureOfInterest: Any or Observation.proximateFeatureOfInterest: Any depending on whether it represents the entity that is ultimately of interest in the act of observing or its proxy.
 Refactoring of the domain models may be required to separate the ultimate and proximate features of interest.

 OM_Observation.observedProperty: GF_PropertyType becomes the Observation.observedProperty: ObservableProperty.

-OM_Observation.procedure: OM_Process becomes either the Observation.observingProcedure: ObservingProcedure or Observation.observer: Observer depending on if it describes the kind of the observing procedure (method) or the Observation generating instance (such as an individual sensor device).
+OM_Observation.procedure: OM_Process becomes either the Observation.observingProcedure: ObservingProcedure or Observation.observer: Observer depending on whether it describes the kind of the observing procedure (method) or an identifiable entity that generates the Observations (such as an individual sensor device).
 Refactoring of the domain models may be required to separate the observing procedure from the observer.